Skip to content

 # Quick fix — single fast agent

-terok run myproj "Fix the typo in login.py" --preset solo
+terok task run myproj "Fix the typo in login.py" --preset solo

 # Code review — read-only analysis

-terok run myproj "Review the auth module for security issues" --preset review
+terok task run myproj "Review the auth module for security issues" --preset review

 # Full dev team — architect plans, engineers implement, testers verify

-terok run myproj "Add pagination to the /users endpoint" --preset team
+terok task run myproj "Add pagination to the /users endpoint" --preset team

 # Team preset with an on-demand agent enabled

-terok run myproj "Update the CLI help text" --preset team --agent cli-engineer
+terok task run myproj "Update the CLI help text" --preset team --agent cli-engineer

 Presets work with all task modes: